 The Norris Experiment

 Richard Norris, James Norris, and their team set up a weather station in 2012 complete with time-lapse cameras and GPS enabled boulders.
-Their Slithering Stones project would be the first scientific study to conclusively prove the cause of the sailing stones.
+Their Slithering Stones project would be the first scientific study to conclusively prove the cause of the movement.

 While nothing happened in 2012, in 2013 snowy and rainy conditions turned part of the playa into a shallow pond.
-Rocks moved on December 4, 20, 21, and Jan 9, and the researchers recorded the events on their cameras and GPS.
+Sailing Stones moved on December 4, 20, 21, and Jan 9, and the researchers recorded the events on their cameras and GPS.

 They noticed that during the night, the top of the pond froze over and created a thin ice sheet.
 Then in the morning, they saw that some portions had melted.
 The melting water ran onto the dry shoreline which “pulled” (think of the cohesive force of water) the remaining ice sheets causing them to move and eventually break up.
 There was also a light breeze to help the movement.